 We stopped in Porto, Portugal, for several days between month-long stays in Lisbon and Barcelona, Spain.
-As budget travelers, we can count on us to find great, inexpensive ways to enjoy any city – Porto included.
+As budget travelers, count on us to find great, inexpensive ways to enjoy any city – Porto included.

 Port wine is a reason adults go; J.K.
 Rowling’s bookstore staircase inspiration for a part of Harry Potter is why kids want to go.
 The web is loaded with information about wine tours and the famous bookstore, and I’ll get to our experiences with those tourist attractions.